Metro E Line (Minnesota)

-The Metro E Line is a planned bus rapid transit route in Minneapolis, Saint Paul, and Edina in Minnesota.
-The route will operate from Southdale Center Transit Center in Edina to Westgate station in Saint Paul.
-Running mostly on France Avenue, Hennepin Avenue, and University Avenue, the line will serve major destinations such as Southdale Center, Fairview Hospital, 50th & France, Linden Hills, Uptown, Minneapolis Sculpture Garden, Downtown Minneapolis, Dinkytown, the University of Minnesota, and Prospect Park.
-The route will have "train-like" features to speed up service and improve reliability, such as signal priority, bus lanes, all-door boarding, further stop spacing, and specialized vehicles.
-In 2019 planning and design were underway, with construction slated for 2023 and operations beginning a year later but that timeline has been moved back.
-The E Line would largely replace Route 6 which carries 9,000 trips each weekday.
-The project was fully funded with $60 million by the state of Minnesota in 2021 and is expected to open on December 6, 2025.
+The Metro E Line is a bus rapid transit route in Minneapolis, Saint Paul, and Edina in Minnesota.
+The route operates from Southdale Center Transit Center in Edina to Westgate station in Saint Paul.
+Running mostly on France Avenue, Hennepin Avenue, and University Avenue, the line serves major destinations such as Southdale Center, Fairview Hospital, 50th & France, Linden Hills, Uptown, Minneapolis Sculpture Garden, Downtown Minneapolis, Dinkytown, the University of Minnesota, and Prospect Park.
+The route has "train-like" features to speed up service and improve reliability, such as signal priority, bus lanes, all-door boarding, further stop spacing, and specialized vehicles.
+In 2019 planning and design was underway, with construction slated for 2023 and operations beginning a year later but that timeline was moved back.
+The E Line largely replaced Route 6 which carried 9,000 trips each weekday.
+The project was fully funded with $60 million by the state of Minnesota in 2021 and opened December 6, 2025.